kacpersienkiewicz/Online-Retail-II/README.md

 A High Value Customer can be can be found by looking at RFM (Recency, Frequency, and Monetary Value), which is explained by an  These three values were calculated and then placed into quintiles for every Customer ID.
 RFM quintiles were created and used to manual segment customers into tiers of value like high and medium.

 ## Conclusions
-The RFM analysis revealed high and low value customers, and the Cohort Analysis showcased discrepancies in the data such as the January to October 2011 downtick which was possibly due to an uptick in higher than mode prices leading to an uptick in revenue for the period but a significant decrease in sales.
+The RFM analysis revealed high and low value customers which provides a list of customers that the business would want to cater to in order to keep.

-It also showcased other periods of below or above average value cohorts which could exist due to similar differences in price distribution.
+The Cohort Analysis showcased discrepancies in the data such as the January to October 2011 downtick which was possibly due to an uptick in higher than mode prices leading to an uptick in revenue for the period but a significant decrease in sales.
+The downside is that without more information, it is difficult to say with certainty what the specific issue is.